 The Governing Body is aware of the Code of Fundraising Practice and the advice and recommendations contained therein.
-The School is not currently engaged in fundraising activities beyond maintaining contact with alumni and those that have indicated that they have remembered the unrelated charity, Colfe's Charitable Trust, in their wills.
-The School is in the preparatory stages of exploring an appeal to raise funds in support of future bursary provisions.
-The School has no fundraising activities requiring disclosure under \$162A\$ of the Charities Act 2011.
+The School is undertaking an appeal to raise funds in support of its means-tested scholarship programme.
+Alumni may also donate to the unrelated charity, Colfe's Charitable Trust, or choose to remember it in their wills.
+The School has no fundraising activities requiring disclosure under s162A of the Charities Act 2011.